0no-co/GraphQLSP/packages/graphqlsp/README.md

 now restart your TS-server and you should be good to go

+### Configuration

+- `schema` allows you to specify a url, `.json` or `.graphql` file as your schema
+- `scalars` allows you to pass an object of scalars that we'll feed into `graphql-code-generator`
+- `shouldCheckForColocatedFragments` when turned on (default), this will scan your imports to find unused fragments and provide a message notifying you about them

 ## Local development

 Run `pnpm i` at the root.
 Open `packages/example` by running `code packages/example` or if you want to leverage